 REGULATORY UPDATE – CELSENTRI/SELZENTRY® (MARAVIROC)

-London, United Kingdom, 4th March, 2011 – ViiV Healthcare LLC announced today that it has submitted a Type II Variation to the European Medicines Agency (EMEA) and a Supplemental New Drug Application (sNDA) to the U.S. Food and Drug Administration (FDA) for once daily administration of Celsentri/Selzentry® (maraviroc) 150 mg tablets in treatment-experienced patients infected with CCR5-tropic HIV-1.
-The once-daily dosing would only be for regimens containing certain boosted protease inhibitors without a CYP3A inducer.
-CYP3A is an enzyme that aids in the metabolism of certain medications.
+ViiV Healthcare announced today that it has withdrawn its Type II Variation to the European Medicines Agency (EMEA) and its Supplemental New Drug Application (sNDA) to the U.S. Food and Drug Administration (FDA) for once-daily (QD) administration of Celsentri/Selzentry® (maraviroc) tablets in treatment-experienced patients infected with only CCR5-tropic HIV-1.
+The submission was based on a sub-analysis of the original registrational studies in treatment-experienced patients, MOTIVATE 1 & 2.
+Although ViiV Healthcare remains committed to studying the potential for once-daily dosing of Celsentri/Selzentry in treatment-experienced patients, we have concluded that additional data is necessary to establish the efficacy of once-daily dosing of Celsentri/Selzentry.

 About ViiV Healthcare

 ViiV Healthcare is a global specialist HIV company established in November 2009 by GlaxoSmithKline (NYSE: GSK) and Pfizer (NYSE: PFE) dedicated to delivering advances in treatment and care for people living with HIV.
 Our aim is to take a deeper and broader interest in HIV/AIDS than any company has done before and take a new approach to deliver effective and new HIV medicines as well as support communities affected by HIV.
 For more information on the company, its management, portfolio, pipeline and commitment, please visit www.viivhealthcare.com.

 SELZENTRY, in combination with other antiretroviral agents, is indicated for adult patients infected with only CCR5-tropic HIV-1.